adrybakov/rad-tools/docs/source/user-guide/module/crystal/lattice.rst

 Variation of the lattice
 ========================
-Some of the Bravais lattice classes have several variations.
+Some of the Bravais lattice types have several variations.

 To check the variation of the lattice use :py:attr:`.Lattice.variation` attribute: